vikramareddy/AI-100-Design-Implement-Azure-AISol/Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md

 1. Right-click the **Bots/Echobot.cs** file, then select **Rename**, rename the class file to **PictureBot.cs**

 1. Rename the class and then change all references to the class to **PictureBot**.
-You will know if you missed one when you go to build the project.
+You will know if you missed one when you attempt to build the project.

 1. Right-click the project, select **Manage Nuget Packagaes**